theboulder6/BloodBorne-Board-Game/current version/Weapons/Bloodletter ⛪.md

 ---

 **Mastery:**
 At any time during your turn in combat, pay 7 HP.
-IF Blood surge or purifying flow are used while this weapon is mastered, un master it.
+If Blood surge or Purifying flow are used while this weapon is mastered, un master it.

-**Blood Frenzy Attacks:**

 - Frenzied Strike
   Lose 2 HP